qalveen/nba-load-intel/README.md

 > How does accumulated physical load affect an NBA player, and can we predict
 > when one is heading toward a fatigue-driven absence — early enough to rest them?

-The platform spans four disciplines in one codebase: data engineering, data science, analytics, and ML engineering — on a single coherent problem.

 ## Architecture